Robert Hagelstein: Contributions

 During Hagelstein's tenure at the New York Botanical Garden, the myxomycete collection grew from 2,000 to over 13,000 specimens, with over 4,000 contributed by Hagelstein himself.
 On January 11, 1941, the Cryptogamic Herbarium of the New York Botanical Garden was officially opened, and included a special room devoted to Hagelstein's diatom and myxomycetes collections.

 Death

-Hagelstein passed away in Mineoloa, New York on October 20, 1945.
+Hagelstein died in Mineoloa, New York, on October 20, 1945.
 After his death, the New York Botanical Garden Library received and continues to maintain a collection, entitled "The Robert Hagelstein Records, 1904–1945", of his personal correspondence, notebooks, manuscripts, photographs, and publications.

 Scientific affiliations

 Hagelstein belonged to the following scientific associations and entities during his career: